the-turing-way/the-turing-way/book/website/reproducible-research/code-quality/code-quality-error-management.md

 ## 3. Error quality
 Sliding scale from "No error / silent failure", to "unintelligible error", "generic error", to "informative error".

-The first step in ensuring your code is robust and nice to use, is to make sure it does not fail silently.
-There will be many assumptions you make when writing a program: for example, the data type of your imports; the structure of a data file, but also the behavior of any dependencies; from individual functions, entire libraries, to the programming language you use and how it functions in various operating systems.
-It is natural to have assumptions to build on, but it can become problematic when these assumptions are incorrect for a specific instance, yet the program carries on regardless.

-Silent failures can occur in two ways:
-- Silent failure in an early step, that leads to problems (and errors) in later stages
-- Silent failure that does not lead to any problems, but results in answers that may not make sense.

-The former will likely lead to strange and unintelligible error messages, that do not have anything to do with the actual problem.
-We will go into this more in the next section.

-The latter is the subject of this section.
-How do you make sure you detect a silent failure state?
-How to get your code to warn you that things are not going as planned?
-How do you start making your assumptions explicit, and make sure a fire is not happening under your nose without your knowledge?

->The major difference between a thing that might go wrong and a thing that cannot possibly go wrong is that when a thing that cannot possibly go wrong goes wrong it usually turns out to be impossible to get at or repair.
-> Douglas Adams

 The goal is first to catch issues (so: no silent failure), then to maximize the informativeness of the error along this axis.

 Writing informative error messages in your own code, what does a good error look like?